 The tune used in “The Star Spangled Banner” is believed to date to 1750, when it was composed by John Stafford Smith for the Anacreonotic Society in London.
 Although popular legend often suggests that the tune was originally a drinking song, “To Anacreon in Heaven,” as the tune was originally known, was actually a paean to music and society.
 The Anacreonotic Society certainly did its fair share of drinking, but the primary purpose of the organization was to promote music among London gentlemen.

 People apparently liked the tune, which may explain why it came to mind in 1814 when Francis Scott Key was looking for suitable music for his poem “In Defense of Fort McHenry.”
 The poem was written on 14 September 1814, on the morning after the British bombardment of Fort McHenry in Baltimore, Maryland.
-According to Key, he was struck by the site of a determined American flag waving over the Fort, so he penned a lengthy four-stanza poem and set it to music.
+According to Key, he was struck by the sight of a determined American flag waving over the Fort, so he penned a lengthy four-stanza poem and set it to music.
 The history of “The Star Spangled Banner” probably would have been much shorter if people tried to sing all four belabored stanzas, but instead people usually only sing the first.

 When the poem was published together with the tune by Thomas Carr, the owner of a music store in Baltimore, Carr changed the title to “The Star Spangled Banner,” and the history of “The Star Spangled Banner” as we know it began.
 Initially, “The Star Spangled Banner” was only one among a bevy of patriotic tunes.
 By the Civil War, however, it had become indelibly associated with patriotic occasions, with the military playing “The Star Spangled Banner” and the song being used at sporting events and other official occasions.
 In 1916, President Woodrow Wilson officially declared “The Star Spangled Banner” a song designated for official use, probably as a result of some heavy lobbying from fans of the song.